datazip-inc/olake/examples/spark-tablurarest-minio-mysql/README.md

 # OLake Demo: Spark + Tabular REST + MinIO + MySQL

-This example demonstrates an end-to-end data lakehouse pipeline using Apache Spark as the query engine:
+This example demonstrates an end-to-end data pipeline to Apache Iceberg using Apache Spark as the query engine:

 **MySQL** → **OLake** → **Iceberg (Tabular REST) on MinIO** → **Spark**